 If you have a high EFC which you know that you can’t possibly pay, you can ensure an adequate number of schools likely to offer merit (non-need based) aid end up on any final college list.
 In fact, it would be a good idea to avoid “reach” schools altogether.

 4-You won’t know that your EFC is low and only apply to schools that often gap students.

 As stated earlier, few schools can meet 100% of financial need.
 And many of the remaining schools are likely to distribute need-based in proportion to the desirability of the student.

 In such situations, even if students aren’t “gapped” in their financial aid award, they’ll find their financial aid award consists of a majority of loans rather than grants.
 The truth is that some schools will come much closer to meeting the financial need of students with low EFCs than others.

-There are over 400 schools that use the College Board’s PROFILE financial aid application to calculate their own institutional methodology independent of the EFC generate when applying for federal financial aid.
+There are around 200 schools that use the College Board’s PROFILE financial aid application to calculate their own institutional methodology independent of the EFC generate when applying for federal financial aid.

 There are some major differences between the two methodologies.
 Depending on a family’s financial situation, their EFC can be dramatically different at schools that use the PROFILE institutional methodology than those that don’t.
-This is also why you should use the College Board’s EFC calculator since they are the only ones that have any idea of what schools are considering as part of the institutional methodology.
+This is also why you should use the College Board’s EFC calculator since they are the only ones that have any idea of what is included in the institutional methodology.

 If you know your estimated EFC ahead of time, you can ensure that all of the schools that end up on your final college lists are good fits financially as well as academically.